 Investment Property: Investment properties are those that are used solely to earn rentals and/or for capital appreciation.
 The definition is not met if the property is used in any way to facilitate the delivery of services or production of goods or is held for sale.
 Investment properties are measured initially at cost and subsequently at fair value, based on the amount at which the asset could be exchanged between knowledgeable parties at arms length.
 Properties are not depreciated but are revalued annually according to market conditions at the year end.
 Gains and losses on revaluation are posted to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
 The same treatment is applied to gains and losses on disposal.
 Rentals received in relation to investment properties are credited to the Financing and Investment Income line and result in a gain for the General Fund Balance.
-However, revaluation and disposal gains and losses are not permitted by statutory arrangements to have an impact on the General Fund Balance.
-The gains and losses are therefore reversed out of the General Fund Balance in the Movement in Reserves Statement and posted to the Capital Adjustment Account and (for any sale proceeds greater than £10,000) the Capital Receipts Reserve.
+However, revaluation and disposal gains and losses are not permitted by statutory arrangements to have an impact on the General Fund Balance in the Movement in Reserves Statement and posted to the Capital Adjustment Account and (for any sale proceeds greater than £10,000) the Capital Receipts Reserve.